SamFurness/CHEME5440_Final/README.md

 Question 2 Part B is solved with CHEME5440Final_2b.m and gives the nullclines plot.

 Question 2 Part C  is solved with CHEME5440Final_2c.m and gives the streamline plot.

+All other questions are answered in the SamFurness_CHEME5440Final.pdf PDF document.